rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

     - Define your data by specifying the genotype composition or uploading a data set or a combination of both.
     - Generate data according to CPM models specified using DAGs (Directed Acyclic Graphs) and trees: CBN, OT, OncoBN, H-ESBCN: "DAG and rates/probs".
     - Generate data according to the MHN model: "MHN thetas".
-    - When you generate data according to a model, you can specify the sample size, the amount of noise, if any, to add, and of course the parameters of the models.
+    - When you generate data according to a model, you can specify the sample size, the amount of noise, if any, to add, and the parameters of the models.
     - You can also increase or decrease the number of genes, or rename genes.

 * Change, if you want, options under "Advanced options and CPMs to use" (on the right of the screen).